Jharkhand Public Service Commission

-Jharkhand Public Service Commission, commonly known as JPSC is a state agency of Jharkhand constituted to recruit the candidates, conduct written competitive examinations and the interviews for state civil services and other examination in its jurisdiction.
+The Jharkhand Public Service Commission (JPSC) is a government agency of the state of Jharkhand constituted to recruit candidates for various government jobs under the Government of Jharkhand through competitive examinations.

 History

-The history of JPSC started with merging 18 districts of Bihar that led the foundation of Jharkhand state accompanied with its state civil service commission under the provision of Article, 315, a part of Constitution of India.
+The history of JPSC started with the merging of 18 districts of Bihar to form Jharkhand state, accompanied by its state commission under Article 315 of the Constitution of India.
 It came into existence in 15 November 2000.

+The core purpose of JPSC has been to handle recruitment for government positions within the state.
+This involves conducting written exams and interviews to select qualified candidates for the government jobs and other positions under the JPSC's jurisdiction.

 Functions and responsibilities

 The commission is permitted to function in accordance with the constitution of India and Union Public Service Commission which provides it the state public service commission amendments.